Our Diamond Deploy SB Review

 This one is a thumb’s up from us.
 We’re big fans of Diamond equipment, and as this is one of their higher-end bows, we think it can be a great option with proper tuning and practice.

-DIAMOND ARCHERY Deploy SB Fully Adjustable Equipped Durable Compound Bow with R.A.K.
+Diamond Archery Deploy SB Fully Adjustable Equipped Durable Compound Bow with R.A.K.
 Package - LH, 50 Lbs, Breakup Country

 • LIGHTWEIGHT - The most technologically advanced bow ever offered by the Diamond brand.
 Weighing in at only 3.2 pounds, the Deploy SB features an aerospace-inspired carbon riser, for minimal weight and maximum strength